Intermediate 4 min · March 06, 2026

 • Mastering the CAP theorem allows you to defend your architectural decisions in a high-stakes interview.

-Treating MongoDB like a relational database by using DBRefs and heavy lookups instead of embedding.
+• Treating MongoDB like a relational database — using DBRefs and heavy lookups instead of embedding.

-Ignoring the Partition Key in DynamoDB or Cassandra, leading to 'Hot Partitions' where one node does all the work.
+• Ignoring the Partition Key in DynamoDB or Cassandra, leading to hot partitions.

-Choosing NoSQL simply because 'it's faster'—SQL is often faster for complex analytical queries involving multiple relationships.
+• Choosing NoSQL simply because 'it's faster' — SQL is often faster for complex analytical queries.

 Interview Questions on This Topic